Ketamine Withdrawal: Understanding the Symptoms, Timeline, and Treatment Options

 Mid-Level Withdrawal: This will include symptoms of confusion, coordination loss, speech impairments and depression.
 People who do not have a history of prior drug abuse and are not chronic ketamine users, will generally experience this level of withdrawal.

 Severe Withdrawal: Serious symptoms can occur if someone has been a chronic ketamine user.
 These include symptoms of paranoia, delirium, irregular heart rate or blood pressure, aggressive or violent tendencies, psychosis, schizophrenic-like behaviors, and suicidal ideations.
-These ketamine withdrawal symptoms require 24/7 oversight and medication to manage.
+These ketamine withdrawal symptoms require 24/7 oversight in an inpatient drug detox and rehab, and medication to manage.

 Other Factors That Affect Withdrawal